atomgalaxy/isocpp-template-this/templated-this.md

 * It should work the same way for member functions and lambda expressions.

 * It should work like existing practice as much as possible, while adding as little extra syntax as possible.
-Using `auto&& this` follows existing patterns for dealing with forwarding references.
-Optionally adding "this" as the first parameter fits with many programmers' mental model of the `this` pointer being the first parameter to member functions "under the hood" and is comparable to usage in other languages, e.g. Python.

 * It should avoid adding extraneous syntax to function declarations.
 In a world where every function is fast becoming tagged with attributes, constexpr,